This blog may contain affiliate links. Read our disclosure policy for more info.

 22. Diamante Waterfall and Cave

 One of the lesser-known waterfalls near Dominical is Diamante Waterfall and Cave.
-This is actually Costa Rica’s tallest waterfall at over 600 feet, and hidden behind the falls is a small cave that you can spend the night in.
+This is actually Costa Rica’s tallest waterfall at over 183 meters (600 feet), and hidden behind the falls is a small cave that you can spend the night in.

 The waterfall and cave are on private land, so you can’t visit without a tour, which turns most people off this hidden attraction.
 However, for those who do venture out to Diamante Waterfall and Cave, you’ll get an off-the-beaten-path expereince you’re bound to love.

-Day tours to the waterfall start at $69 USD and include a hike to the waterfall, a delicious lunch, and transport.
-The hike to the waterfall is moderately challenging due to the 800-meter elevation gain, and you’ll undoubtedly sweat a lot!
+Day tours to the waterfall start at $72 USD and include a hike to the waterfall, a delicious lunch, and transport.
+The hike to the waterfall is moderately challenging due to the 800-meter (244 feet) elevation gain, and you’ll undoubtedly sweat a lot!
 The tour leaves at 8:30 am and arrives back at around 3:30 pm.

-For an even more memorable expereince, an overnight tour is a cool option.
-These cost $129 USD and include your night’s accommodation and three tasty meals.
-This tour leaves at 8:30 am and arrives back the next day at 11 am.
+For an even more memorable expereince, the full day rappel tour is a cool option.
+You’ll hike to the waterfall and then rappel into Diamante Falls 274 meters (90 ft).
+It costs $125 USD and include lunch.
+This tour leaves at 8:30 am and arrives back the next day at 4 pm.

 Where to Stay in Dominical, Costa Rica